 A gluten-free diet is the only solution for individuals who suffer from celiac disease, as well as for many individuals with gluten sensitivity.

-Oats do not contain gluten, but they contain a similar type of protein, called avenin.
+Oats are not glutenous but contain a similar type of protein called avenin.

-Therefore, it is important for celiac patients to only eat oats that have been certified as "pure" or "gluten-free."
+Therefore, it is important for people with celiac disease to only eat oats that have been certified gluten-free.

-Feeding oats to young infants, before they reach an age of 6 months, has been associated with decreased risk of developing childhood asthma (91).
+Feeding oats to young infants under six months of age is associated with a decreased risk of childhood asthma (

-A few studies indicate that oats may boost the immune system, enhancing the body's ability to fight bacteria, viruses, fungi and parasites (92).
+Additionally, a few studies indicate that oats may boost your immune system, enhancing your ability to fight bacteria, viruses, fungi, and parasites (

 Oats are usually well tolerated, with no adverse effects in healthy individuals.

-Bottom line: Oats are usually well tolerated, but they may be contaminated with gluten.
-Individuals who are sensitive to gluten should only consume "pure" and non-contaminated oats.
+Oats are usually well tolerated but may be contaminated with gluten.
+Individuals who are sensitive to gluten should only consume pure, non-contaminated oats.

-In addition to all this, oats are also very filling, and may reduce appetite and help you eat fewer calories.
+In addition, oats are very filling and may reduce appetite and help you eat fewer calories.